-I tried the new Sew Station by the Original Scrapbox with my Bernina sewing machine and my sewing supplies.
-The sewing machine can be rasied and lowered.
+I tried the new Sew Station by Create Room with my Bernina sewing machine and my sewing supplies.
+The sewing machine can be raised and lowered.

-Use the special code “HEATHERHANDMADE” to get $100 off at the Original Scrapbox!
+Use the special code “HEATHERHANDMADE” to get $100 off at the Dreambox!

 When the Sew Station* is closed in looks like a desk height cabinet.
 Open the front door and see everything organized neatly inside.

 Remove the piece from the top of the table and raise your sewing machine into place.
 Then insert the clear table top that is made to fit your sewing machine specifically.